Our Mission is

 to design AI-infused systems to support your self-learning.

-Donggil Song is an assistant professor of Educational Technology, Department of Computer Science at Sam Houston State University.
-His lab (Einbrain Lab, www.einbrain.com) focuses on the use of artificial intelligence in education, learning analytics, and adaptive learning systems.
+Donggil Song is Assistant Professor, Instructional Systems Design and Technology at Sam Houston State University.
+His research focuses on the use of artificial intelligence in education, learning analytics, adaptive learning systems, and self-regulated learning.
 His primary research includes applications of conversational intelligent agents in online learning environments.
 He holds a Ph.D. in Instructional Systems Technology from Indiana University, and an M.S. in Computer Science and Engineering and a B.A. in Religious Studies from Seoul National University (SNU), and also completed the master’s program in Cognitive Science at SNU.
 Presently, he serves as the Managing Editor of The International Journal of Multiple Research Approaches.

 Eun Young Oh

 Eun Young Oh earned a doctorate in Educational Technology from Seoul National University, South Korea.
 Her primary research focuses on computer-supported language learning environments, in particular, specializing in personalized language learning systems.
 Presently, She is the Creative Project Director of Einbrain Lab.
 Dr. Oh was a lecturer at Language Education Institute, Seoul National University, and East Asian Languages & Cultures at Indiana University.

 John E. Wisneski is Chief Business Officer of Einbrain, and Professor of the W.P.
 Carey School of Business at Arizona State University.
 Dr. Wisneski was on the faculty of the Kelley School of Business, Indiana University.
 His primary work responsibilities included selling and leading the delivery of large-scale systems integration Programs.